kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

-# Migration from Thanos to Kubecost 2.0 (Aggregator)
+# Migration Guide from Thanos to Kubecost 2.0 (Aggregator)

-This tutorial is intended to help our users migrate from the legacy Thanos federation architecture to Kubecost 2.0 (Aggregator).
+This tutorial is intended to help our users migrate from the legacy Thanos federation architecture to [Kubecost 2.0 (Aggregator)](aggregator.md).
 There are a few requirements in order to successfully migrate to Kubecost 2.0.
-This new version of Kubecost includes a new backend (Aggregator) which handles the ETL data built from source metrics more efficiently.
-Kubecost 2.0 will provide new features, optimize the Kubecost primary UI and enhance the user experience.
+This new version of Kubecost includes a new backend Aggregator which handles the ETL data built from source metrics more efficiently.
+Kubecost 2.0 will provide new features, optimize the Kubecost's UI performance, and enhance the user experience.

-## Key Changes
+## Key changes
 * Assets and Allocations are now paginated
-   * FE/API users never have full set of information
+   * Frontend/API users never have full set of information
-   * Use offset/limit to govern pagination
+   * Use `offset`/`limit` parameters to govern pagination
 * New data available for querying every 2 hours (can be adjusted)
 * Embedded DuckDB database serves queries
    * Data no longer queried directly from bingen files
    * Substantial query speed improvements even when pagination not in effect
-* Data ingested into independent component (Aggregator)
+* Data ingested into independent Aggregator component
 * Idle (sharing), Cluster Management sharing, and Network are computed a priori
 * Distributed tracing integrated into core workflows
 * No more pre-computed "agg stores"